Higher-Order Recursion Schemes and Collapsible Pushdown Automata: Logical Properties: Some Consequences of MSO Reflection

 \begin{theorem} Let $t$ be a $\Sigma$-labelled ranked tree generated by an order-$n$ recursion scheme and let $\mathcal{I}$ be a well-formed MSO interpretation.
 For any vertex $r$ in $\mathcal{I}(t)$, the tree generated by $\mathcal{I}(t)$ from the root $r$ can be generated by an order-$(n+1)$ recursion scheme. \end{theorem}

 \begin{remark} A natural question is whether every tree generated by order-$(n+1)$ recursion scheme can be obtained by unfolding a well-formed MSO interpretation of a tree generated by an order-$n$ recursion scheme.
 This is for instance true when considering the subfamily of safe recursion schemes \cite{KNU02,Caucal02}.
-The answer is negative.
-Indeed, a positive answer for possibly unsafe schemes would imply that safe schemes of any given order are as expressive (for generating trees) as unsafe ones of the same level, contradicting a result of Parys~\cite{Parys12}. \end{remark}
+The answer is negative. {Indeed, a positive answer for possibly unsafe schemes would imply that safe schemes of any given order are as expressive (for generating trees) as unsafe ones of the same level, contradicting a result of Parys stating that unsafe schemes are strictly more expressive than safe schemes for generating trees~\cite{Parys12}.} \end{remark}